Please bare with us we are trying fix part of our site that is broken, hopefully for a short time!

 To all our Spanish speaking Brethren we would like to direct you attention to our Links page, where you can view the Cantu Families YouTube Videos.
 Brother Enrique has several sermons in Spanish, and in English as well.
 Also Brother Enrique and Sister Ampora’s sons have outstanding music abilities.
 We pray it will be a blessing to you.

-West Jefferson is pleased to announce that we have taken on Elder Enrique Cantu, Clarksville, Tennessee, Elder Paul Stepp, Bosler, Wyoming, and Elder Chuck West, New Holland, Ohio.
-So, we have three Missionaries we are supporting now, we Praise the Lord for that!
-God Bless!
+West Jefferson is pleased to announce that we have taken on Elder Enrique Cantu, Clarksville, Tennessee, and Elder Paul Stepp, Bosler, Wyoming.

 Please Pray for America, “Land That I Love”, and remember God is in control, and what ever happens has already been ordained by God!
 His promises, and His will is perfect and everything will go according to His plan.